Erasmus+ Europe

 - Employees with special needs can apply for a special grant (contact the CZS immediately after a successful selection process).
 The application is submitted before the start of the summer and winter semesters and is approved by the steering committee of the Erasmus programme.
 Receipts must be submitted upon return for all increased costs.

-- Placements after 10 December must be consulted in advance with the coordinator at CZS.
-Because of the financial closure at the end of the calendar year, these placements will not be approved, with a few exceptions.
+- Placements after 12 December: due to the financial closure at the end of the calendar year, these placements will not be approved.

 SPECIFIC CONDITIONS OF FINANCING OF A TEACHING PLACEMENT